tanvir-shanto/Termination/README.md

 # How to play
 First Download or clone this repo, and then run the project with LÖVE, which can be downloaded from https://love2d.org/.
 The easiest way to run a project with LÖVE is to drag the project folder onto a LÖVE application shortcut(After downloading the folder,Just drag the whole folder onto "love.exe").

+Or, you can play the game without installing LÖVE.
+Just download the executable file for the game from https://tanvir-shanto.itch.io/termination .
+That way you'll just need to extract to play.

 # Credits

  1. "PIXEL EXPLOSION" by "https://opengameart.org/users/jrob774" taken from "https://opengameart.org/content/pixel-explosion-12-frames".